flokapi/structobj/README.md

 # About

-This simple modules provides conversion between data structures and objects structures.
+This simple Python package provides conversion between data structures and objects structures.